Subscribe & Save·7 min read

 TLDR

-Amazon is extending your S&S discount to reorders through two programs: Top-Off for existing subscribers, and a new Buy Again & Save for past buyers who reorder five eligible products without subscribing.
-Both are seller-funded.
+Amazon is extending your S&S discount to reorders through two programs: Top-Off for existing subscribers, and a new Buy Again & Save for past buyers who reorder without subscribing.
+Both are seller-funded, on by default, and apply at whatever S&S rate you set.
 About 95% of today’s activity is Top-Off, and measured on the same subscribers year-over-year they reorder about 18% more, roughly enough to cover the margin.
 A small, real win.
-Buy Again & Save is the risk, and you can switch it off by holding your discount at 5% or opting out at the account level.
+Buy Again & Save is the risk: there is no basket minimum, so it reaches your full reorder base, and per Amazon’s latest guidance to sellers the opt-out is all-or-nothing: you are either in S&S, which now includes the expanded purchase types, or out of S&S entirely.
+Holding at 5% halves the cost but does not stop it.
+It also stacks on top of deals and coupons, so the all-in discount compounds during events.
 ExpandFi’s Promotion Performance Scorecard tracks both.

 Quick note: This is one anonymized supplement brand on ExpandFi, and every figure is indexed or shown as a percentage so nothing identifying is exposed.
 Treat it as a method to copy on your own data, not a benchmark to quote.